Energy policy of India: Energy conservation and carbon trading

 Prakash Path urging people to use LED lamps in place of other lamps to drastically cut down lighting power requirements and the evening peak electricity load.
 Energy efficient brushless DC fans at subsidized prices are offered to the electricity consumers by the electricity distribution companies (DisComs) to decrease peak electricity load.

 Energy saving certificates (PAT), various renewable purchase obligations (RPO), and renewable energy certificates (REC) are also traded on the power exchanges regularly.
 Recent amendment to Energy Conservation Act in December 2022 included carbon trading provisions, green fuels mandatory use, etc. As of May 2023, carbon emission trading system or carbon trading market is not started in India.
 Enhancing soil carbon or sequestration of carbon in topsoil is feasible by converting desert and semi-desert lands into a lush green farm or forest lands using the available water resources fully.

 Electricity generation

-The installed capacity of utility power plants is 314.64 GW as on 31 January 2017 and the gross electricity generated by utilities during the year 2015-16 is 1168.359 billion kWh which includes auxiliary power consumption of power generating stations.
-The installed capacity of captive power plants in industries (1 MW and above) is 50,289 MW as on 31 March 2017 and generated 197 billion kWh in the financial year 2016-17.
+The installed capacity of utility power plants is 314.64 GW as on 31 January 2017 and the gross electricity generated by utilities during the year 2015-16 was 1168.359 billion kWh which includes auxiliary power consumption of power generating stations.
+The installed capacity of captive power plants in industries (1 MW and above) was 50,289 MW as on 31 March 2017, and they generated 197 billion kWh in the financial year 2016-17.
 In addition, there are nearly 75,000 MW aggregate capacity diesel generator sets with units sizes between 100 KVA and 1000 KVA.
-All India per capita consumption of Electricity is nearly 1,122 kWh during the financial year 2016-17.
+All India per capita consumption of electricity was nearly 1,122 kWh during the financial year 2016-17.